BandaWorks/barbershop-booking/README.md

 ### Tasks

+> Project is completed when satisfies the [acceptance criteria](https://rubygarage.org/blog/clear-acceptance-criteria-and-why-its-important) listed below.

 - [ ] "Choose a service" flow

   - [ ] When I click on "Choose a service", I can see list of services with their corresponding names, durations and prices